bonaparte/bonaparte/components/index.md

-All Bonaparte components follow a set of core principles:
+All Bonaparte components follow two of core principles:

 ## 1. Components are design agnostic
 This

+## 2. Functionality is purely defined by attributes on the tag

 - Components create structure but are otherwise design agnostic.